FrankLeymann/IAAS-Curriculum/doc/iaas-curriculum.md

 ### <a name="IntCl"></a> Integration Cluster

-This cluster provides *integration skills*; it consists of the following lectures:
+This cluster provides *integration skills*; it consists of the following lectures, ideally to be taken in the order indicated by the arrows in the figure:

 * [Loose-coupling and Message-based Applications](#LCM)
 * [Service Computing](#SoC)